Group-extensive embeddings into Fra\"iss\'e structures and stationary weak independence relations: Three key examples

 \section{Three key examples}

 In this section, we show the following result, giving an answer to \Cref{qn SWIR extensible relationship}:

-\begin{thm} There is a relational \Fr structure with a \Ka functor but without a (local) SWIR, and there is a relational \Fr structure with a SWIR but without a universal automorphism group (hence its $\omega$-age is non-extensible and it has no \Ka functor). \end{thm}
+\begin{thm} There is a relational \Fr structure with a \Ka functor but without a (local) SWIR, and there is a relational \Fr structure with a SWIR but without a universal automorphism group (hence its $\omega$-age is not $\circ$-extensible and it has no \Ka functor). \end{thm}

 This follows from parts \ref{pp two-g} and \ref{pp omit n-antis} of \Cref{p three key exs} below, which collects the results we show in this section for three important examples.